Vevesta/VevestaX/README.md

 V.end()
 # or, you can also use : V.endModelling()
 ```
-How to dump the features and modelling variables in an given xlsx file
+## How to dump the features and modelling variables in an given excel file
 ![image](https://user-images.githubusercontent.com/81908188/140653881-1698d7ba-1c0f-4879-8a96-a90123108165.png)
 Code snippet:
 ```